 Beasley took the first step toward a career in college coaching during the 2000 season as a student assistant at his alma mater, McNeese State.
 During his time as a coach, he helped lead three teams to a Southland Conference title, coached three All-Americans, 17 All-SLC selections, produced the 2012 SLC Defensive Player of the Year and watched his troops set 14 school records.

 A member of the American Football Coaches Association, Beasley graduated from McNeese State with a bachelor's degree in May 2002.
-Beasley and his wife, Ellen, have two daughters, Sarah and Jane.
+Beasley and his wife, Ellen, have one daughter, Sarah Jane.